Green Bay Bays: 1891: First minor league season / Wisconsin State League

 In 1891, Green Bay began minor league play when the Green Bay "Dock Wallopers" were formed and became charter members of the independent Wisconsin State League.
 The Appleton Papermakers, Fond du Lac Mudhens, Marinette Lumber Shovers, Oconto Log Drivers and Oshkosh Indians teams joined with Green Bay in the six–team Wisconsin State League.

 Green Bay played their first minor league game on May 23, 1891, at their home ballpark, Hagemeister Park.
 Appleton defeated Green Bay 4–0 in the home opener at Green Bay, with 400 to 500 fans in attendance.

 In their first season of play, Green Bay finished in fourth place in the 1891 Wisconsin State League standings.
 Playing the season under managers Thomas Murray and George Brackett, the Dock Wallopers ended the season with a record of 48–42.
-Marinette won the championship and finished 2.5 games ahead of the second place Appleton Papermakers and 3.0 games ahead of fourth place Green Bay in the final standings.
+Marinette won the championship and finished 2½ games ahead of the second place Appleton Papermakers and 3.0 games ahead of fourth place Green Bay in the final standings.

 The Wisconsin State League did not return to play in 1892 and Green Bay joined a new league.

 1892: Wisconsin–Michigan League champions

 In 1892, the Green Bay "Bays" nickname first appeared as the team continued play, becoming charter members of the six-team Wisconsin–Michigan League.
 The league formed for the 1892 season as a non–signatory, Independent level league.
 The Ishpeming-Negaunee Unions, Marinette Badgers, Marquette Undertakers, Menominee Wolverines and Oshkosh Indians teams joined Green Bay as Wisconsin–Michigan League charter members.

-The 1892 Green Bay Bays won the Wisconsin–Michigan League League championship after the league lost two teams during the season.
+The 1892 Green Bay Bays won the Wisconsin–Michigan League championship after the league lost two teams during the season.
 The Bays were led to the championship by manager Sam LaRocque.
 After the season began on May 37, 1892, the Green Bay Bays won the 1892 Wisconsin–Michigan League.
 The Bays ended the season with a 48–39 record in the six–team league, finishing 6.0 games ahead of the Oshkosh Indians.
 Green Bay was followed by the Menominee Wolverines (44–40), Marinette Badgers (45–44) and Oshkosh in the final standings.
 The Marquette Undertakers (20–29) and Ishpeming-Negaunee Unions (24–20) teams folded during the season.
 Green Bay pitcher Robert Gayle led the league with 14 wins.

 Green Bay team president Frank W. Murphy also served the dual role as president of the league.
 Murphy created controversy in winning the championship after it was reported that Murphy had secretly upgraded the Green Bay roster before and during the season with a new manager and players, as well as new uniforms and equipment.
 Numerous Green Bay players were obtained from the Terre Haute Hottentots leading to the championship.
 All the former Green Bay players were released.

 The Wisconsin–Michigan League permanently folded following the 1892 season.